Focus on Folate: Why You Need Folate While Pregnant and TTC

 Folate is critical for early fetal development, particularly to avoid neural tube defects that can affect the baby’s brain and spine, such as spina bifida.
 It’s also important for the baby’s nervous system and DNA replication.
 Because it can be tricky to get enough folate from the modern diet, a supplement is your best bet.
 Also, some pregnant women require higher levels of folate than do non-pregnant women.
 “There are some people such as those with diabetes, a family history of neural tube defects, and women on anti-seizure medications who may require higher doses (5mg) of folic acid at least 2 months prior to conceiving and during the first trimester,” says Dr. Stephanie Liu.

 We hope this turns you into folate-loving fanatics like us!
 You can find folate in our Prenatal Capsule and Fertility Support for Her.
-We recommend taking both before trying to conceive (here’s why), and just the prenatal during pregnancy.
+We recommend taking both of these MTHFR vitamins before trying to conceive (here’s why), and just the prenatal during pregnancy.